KKoichi276052/My-study/README.md

 **HTML / CSS / JS**

 ### Keytakeways
-- creating elements by user input separated with comma(split, filter , map).
-- Easy validation for input
+- Array methods.
+Split(',') to store user input into array, filter() to extract elements matching condtion(not empty) and map() to remove whitespace
-- Create element according to user input
+- Create span element according to user input
-- Animation while picking the tags
+- setInterval and setTimeout to implement for random selecting animation.

 ---